FlipperHacker/Blade-Flipper-Add-ONs/README.md

 # USAGE
 Add these files to /subghz/ on your Flipper Zero (preferrably in a new directory named "Jamming"), and access them using the Sub-GHz application.

+# DISCLAIMER - PLEASE READ
+If you do not know what you are doing with these files, you should probably not try These files were uploaded for the purposes of education, research, and experimentation with devices you yourself own.
+I neither endorse nor shall be held responsible for any potentially unethical or malicious activity from your usage of these files